Your Trusted Expert Throughout the Project Lifecycle

-Owners in the power sector face a host of challenges: capital budget constraints, limited resources, seasonal construction schedules and aging infrastructure concerns.
+Owners in the power sector face a host of challenges: capital budget constraints, limited resources, seasonal construction schedules, and aging infrastructure concerns.
 As a leading engineering, consulting, and construction company, Black & Veatch understands these complex issues and can help simplify them.

 Hydropower has a significant quantity of critical assets having long life cycles.
 Our team works to identify operational risks through equipment condition and consequence assessments, and then develops short- and long-term risk mitigation strategies, including operational adjustments and capital improvement plans.